csigueros/azure-docs.es-es/articles/azure-web-pubsub/tutorial-pub-sub-messages.md

                 var connectionString = args[0];
                 var hub = args[1];
                 var message = args[2];

-                var service = new WebPubSubServiceClient(connectionString, hub);
+                // Either generate the token or fetch it from server or fetch a temp one from the portal var serviceClient = new WebPubSubServiceClient(connectionString, hub);

-                // Send messages to all the connected clients
-                // You can also try SendToConnectionAsync to send messages to the specific connection await service.SendToAllAsync(message);
+                await serviceClient.SendToAllAsync(message);
             }
         }
     }

     ```

     La llamada `SendToAllAsync()` simplemente envía un mensaje a todos los clientes conectados en el centro.